-Width: 10′ 6″ to 12′ wide on a 2 lane road requires 1 front pilot car.
-On a 4 lane road up to 12′ wide requires no escorts.
-When load is 12′ 1″ to 14′ wide 1 front and 1 rear pilot car (escort) is required on all 2 lane roads and 1 rear on all 4 lane roads.
+Width: 10′ 6″ to 12′ wide on a 2-lane road requires 1 front pilot car.
+On a 4-lane road up to 12′ wide requires no escorts.
+When the load is 12′ 1″ to 14′ wide 1 front and 1 rear pilot car (escort) is required on all 2 lane roads and 1 rear on all 4 lane roads.
 For loads 14′ 1″ – 15′ wide 1 front and 1 rear pilot car (escort) is required.
 15′ 1″ to 16′ wide on 2 lane requires 2 front pilot cars (escorts) and 1 rear pilot car (escort).
-On 4 all lane roads 1 front and 2 rear pilot cars (escorts) are required.
+On 4 all-lane roads 1 front and 2 rear pilot cars (escorts) are required.
 If you do have a permit for weekend travel you will be required to have a police escort.
 Districts and Parkways may require additional escorts as well.
 Vehicles traveling with a width of over 14′ wide will not be allowed to travel on Fridays except on Parkway.
-Maximum width allowed on the Parkway is 16′ and must be accompanied by police escort if over 15′.
+The maximum width allowed on the Parkway is 16′ and must be accompanied by a police escort if over 15′.

-Height: If height of load exceeds 15′ a front high pole card is required.
+Height: If the height of the load exceeds 15′ a front high pole card is required.
 For South Dakota vertical clearances they have a list of the bridge heights online here.

-Weight: Check with the State of to see if your weight class will require a pilot car/escort.
+Weight: Check with the State to see if your weight class will require a pilot car/escort.

 South Dakota bridge weight limit map.

-For a vehicle to qualify; all pilot car/escort vehicles must have a gross weight over over 2,000 pounds but also have a manufacturer’s gross weight rating of less than 26,000 pounds.
+For a vehicle to qualify; all pilot car/escort vehicles must have a gross weight of over 2,000 pounds but also have a manufacturer’s gross weight rating of fewer than 26,000 pounds.

 South Dakota Division of Highway Patrol